JJ-LAPP Celebrates Two Decades Of Success In South East Asia

 Seven high-end condominiums in Bangkok, Thailand: Delivered 200 kilometres of fire-resistant cables.

-SM Malls, one of the largest malls in the Philippines: Delivered 300 kilometres of Lapp Ölflex Solar cables
+SM Malls, one of the largest malls in the Philippines: Delivered 300 kilometres of Lapp lflex Solar cables

 Looking ahead, JJ-LAPP is committed to further diversifying its offerings and expanding into focus industries, including F&B, Machine Maker (OEM), Intralogistics (Material Handling, Conveyor Systems, Ports), Robotics, and Switchgear / Panel Maker.
 With a clearly defined growth strategy, the company will leverage its expertise and resources to capitalise on emerging market opportunities.